Your Posture in a Headshot

 Speaking of symmetry, as mentioned, most people have a favorite side of their face.
 Often this is because most of us have one eye that is slightly larger than the other.
 In such cases, turning slightly sideways in a photo, with the smaller eye forward, can make a face appear more symmetrical.

 Whether this is the case or not with your eyes, try doing some of the headshots at a profile on both sides.
 The lighting alone can make how you look greatly vary.
-Besides, one thing you’re looking for in a headshot session is to have lots of options to choose from.
+Besides, one thing you’re looking for when finding a headshot photographer in Los Angeles, New York, Chicago, etc. is that they provides lots of options to choose from.
 So, try both sides if your session allows it.